 Where can you work?

-- Utilities Sector – in the UK there are six big energy suppliers, each with graduate schemes: British Gas, EDF Energy, E.ON, npower, Scottish Power and SSE.
+- Utilities – in the UK there are six big energy suppliers, each with graduate schemes: British Gas, EDF Energy, E.ON, npower, Scottish Power and SSE.
 Which provides a useful list of smaller utility companies and alternative suppliers.

-- Policy and Regulation – roles can be found in think tanks, research institutes, local and national government, charities, NGOs and international organisations.
+- Policy and regulation – roles can be found in think tanks, research institutes, local and national government, charities, NGOs and international organisations.
 The Environment Agency is the largest employer of environmental professionals in the UK.

 - Conservation – typical employers include charities, national parks and local authorities.
 Conservation Careers provides a list of organisations and further careers advice.